 The Project is to the extent possible using and adapting existing training material.
-Training material is tailored to suit the local context and as much as possible made available in Tetun for the training.
-A number of documents for capacity building have been prepared by the Project including;
+Training material is tailored to suit the local context and as much as possible made available in Tetum for the training.
+A number of documents for capacity building have been prepared by the Project, such as technical manual for road rehabilitation and guidelines for routine maintenance.